Raphael H. Cohen

 Raphael H. Cohen is a Swiss professor, lecturer, author, serial entrepreneur, former business angel and academic director at MBA programs.
 He has a PhD in economics from University of Geneva, Switzerland.

 He is the owner and managing director of Getratex SA, as well as Academic Fellow at the University of Geneva.
-From 2001 to 2021, Cohen served as an academic co-director of the Entrepreneurial Leadership and business development specialization of the eMBA at the University of Geneva.
+From 2001 to 2021, Cohen was an academic co-director of the Entrepreneurial Leadership and business development specialization of the eMBA at the University of Geneva.
 He has also been a professor at Thunderbird University.

 Cohen established the first entrepreneurship and intrapreneurship education programs at a number of institutions, including the Swiss Federal Institute of Technology (EPFL).

 Cohen created the IpOp Model, an approach to innovation and corporate entrepreneurship.
 This model is one of several attempting to help companies in their innovation management.

 Life and early career

 Cohen started his career at Getratex SA in 1975, where his first intrapreneurial opportunity was to create a new business unit to sell clothing.
 In 1977, this unit obtained Disney licenses for clothes.
 To reduce his exposure to the fashion industry, in 1980 he initiated a diversification, which led him to invest in several startups.
 Since he became a business angel Cohen has been involved in many businesses including tourist attractions, theming of public areas, surface treatments, financial derivatives, internet marketing, software, skin treatments, retail, real estate, construction and high-tech projects.
 As a trusted advisor for several large corporations, he became an expert in corporate innovation and intrapreneurship.

 In 1982 he received his Ph.D. in Business Administration while managing a group of international companies and several start-ups of which he has been the head.

 Cohen has been a board member of numerous companies, including a Swiss Bank, and columnist for various sector newspapers and magazines like Harvard Business Review France, Forbes, L’AGEFI, PME Magazine, Le Temps, etc.